Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 Among the hundreds of epiphanies, a small handful began to rise to the top as the [[Deepest]] and [[Most Essential]].
 ### Epiphany One: In The Beginning, One

-Despite the vast diversity of origin stories among the tribes and nations, the awakened were delighted to discover that nearly all of their stories started with a humble recognition of the Divine Beginning.
+Despite the vast diversity of origin stories among the tribes and nations, the awakened were delighted to discover that nearly all of their stories started with a humble recognition of their Divine Beginning and End.

-As they wove the threads of the [[New Story]], they came to understand that this was not an elementary religious proposition.
+As they wove the [[Golden Thread]] of the [[New Story]], they came to understand that this was not an elementary religious proposition.
 It was a statement of humility, an acknowledgement that beyond "our tribe" is humanity, beyond humanity is Earth, beyond Earth is Universe, and beyond Universe is the Ineffable Mystery that is creating, sustaining, permeating, and breathing life and breath into All things.

-The [[Ultimate Reality]] guiding the subsequent transformations of [[Reality]] across Space and Time.
+The [[Ultimate Reality]] guiding the subsequent transformations of [[Reality]] across [[Space]] and [[Time]].

-That which in English we point towards with [[Word Tools]] such as [[God]], [[Creator]], [[Ultimate Reality]].
+That which in English we point towards with [[Word Tools]] such as [[God]], [[Creator]], [[Ultimate Reality]], [[Absolute]], [[Source]], [[One]].

 The beginning of [[The Story]] was different different across the diversity of tribes, and nations, yet [[All]] pointed back to [[One]].